uncleLukie/unclelukie.github.io/content/posts/uni slackers.md

 haven't we?
 You're paired up with strangers, you're somewhat excited about the project, and you're ready to give it your all.
 But there's a catch.
 Not everyone's on the same page.

-Anecdotally, I've had more 'bad' groups than good ones.
-I've tried making it super easy for them, setup the Discord, GitHub repo, make agreements with them early on on the pace of work, who will be responsible for what.
+I've had more 'bad' groups than good ones.
+I've tried making it super easy for them, setup the Discord, GitHub repo, make agreements with them early on about the pace of work, who will be responsible for what.
 You do your work, what you've been assigned to do ahead of time, ya know...
 Like a responsible student.
 The worst is when you have dependencies that you rely on to be completed before you can finish yours.